cf73/ces2021/content/collections/classrooms/green-room.md

 id: 9ae28b20-3a65-4e4b-8f56-4de6eef458f9
 blueprint: classrooms
 title: 'Green Room'
-updated_by: b863e707-3140-4001-859f-3487e09c5881
+updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1634700616
+updated_at: 1635444780
-description: 'The Lower Preschool Program focuses on nurturing and empowering the whole child.
-We use a blend of Reggio Emilia and Responsive Classroom curriculum to develop long studies based on the children’s interests as they explore the world around them through play and first-hand experiences.
-Each child''s social, cognitive, motor, and self-help skills are challenged in a way that is developmentally appropriate and individualized.
-Children are encouraged to take healthy risks, foster a sense of  judgement, and explore independent decision-making.
-The Yellow and Green Rooms are where children foster a sense of self and confidence in their own capability and expertise.'
+description: 'The Green Room is for 3-year-old children.
+Our emergent classroom curriculum is strongly influenced by the Reggio Emilia approach to early childhood education: Inspired by direct observation of the children at play and documented using photos and direct quotations from the children.
+The Green Room focuses on the development of the whole child.
+Through exploration, inquiry, and play, the Green Room supports the children’s social, cognitive, and motor development as they find wonder in the world around them.'
 programs: day
 ages: lower-preschool
+teachers:
+  - 06f57a4f-cabc-45fa-a356-d2d9d3c079d1
+  - db36433f-8439-45d3-9081-38ee0d9bef74
 ---